turnkeyisp/blog/data/blog/call-center.md

 What is a call center?
 ======================

-Definition: A call center is a centralized organization that handles inbound and outbound calls from current and potential customers.
+Definition, a call center is a centralized organization that handles inbound and outbound calls from current and potential customers.
 Call centers are located either within a single organization or outsourced to another company that specializes in handling calls.

 [TurnkeyISP is a live answer, virtual, blended, outsourced, telco contact center.](https://turnkeyisp.co) This article will explain exactly what that means.